 Venture to the picturesque town of Puerto de Mogan, with a main market on Fridays and a smaller craft market on Mondays – great for souvenirs (even sulky teens will enjoy browsing here).
 It also has a beach and a marina, and trips aboard the Yellow Submarine glass-bottomed vessel.

 Inspire budding naturalists with trips out to see the dolphins or sealions.
-Or visit Palmitos Park for the monkeys, colourful birds, meerkats, and dolphin and birds-of-prey shows.
+Or visit Palmitos Park for the monkeys, colourful birds, meerkats, and birds-of-prey shows.
 For something less cute, try the African-themed Crocodilo Park.

 Relive moments from Lawrence of Arabia by taking a camel ride.

 Take a history lesson by touring Casa de Colon, which was Christopher Columbus’ house.
 Little ones love the talkative parrots out front.

 Brave Holiday World in Maspalomas – a funfair with rides for everyone, from rollercoasters and a sky-drop to kiddie rides.
 Then drop down to the beach and watch the professional sandcastle builders (if you’re coming from Playa del Inglès, beware that there’s a nudist area).